The Imminent Winner of Autonomous Driving

 What about Lidar

 LiDAR is a great sensor.
-However, several papers, one from 2018 before Tesla’s Autonomy Day presentation and one from 2020, outline that current deep learning technology can recreate the depth data that LiDAR provides, rendering LiDAR largely obsolete.
-LiDAR is not on the critical path for autonomy.
+However, several papers, one from 2018 before Tesla’s Autonomy Day presentation and one from 2020, outline that current deep learning technology can recreate the depth data that LiDAR provides, rendering LiDAR unncessary for autonomous driving.
+LiDAR is doomed and not on the critical path for autonomous driving.

 Therefore, Tesla's decision not to use LiDAR is a business decision that will ultimately help Tesla win the race to autonomy.